When using an XLR microphone to record your podcast, you need to have one piece of equipment in your studio, an audio interface.

 Focusrite Scarlett Solo

-There’s also an input port and accompanying gain dial for musical instruments, and this offers you the ability to record music with it, too, if you wish.
+There’s also an input port and accompanying gain dial for musical instruments, which allows you to record music with it, too, if you wish.

 It also features QuickStart technology, taking all of the technicalities out of setting it up and allowing you to plug the interface into your computer, connect your XLR microphone, and start recording.

-As well as being smaller in size than the 2i2, the Scarlett Solo comes at a reduced price.
-However, this is because of the removal of one of the XLR ports.
-Of course, this is absolutely fine if you’re a solo podcaster, as you’ll only need to use one microphone.
+As well as being smaller than the 2i2, the Scarlett Solo comes at a reduced price.
+However, this is because of removing one of the XLR ports.
+Of course, this is fine if you’re a solo podcaster, as you’ll only need to use one microphone.

 But if you’re planning on bringing a guest onto your show, then the 2i2 would be the better option.